Maverick9081/TokenVesting/README.md

 4) run the following command to deploy the contract : npx hardhat deployTokenVesting

-5)run the following command to run tests  :
-    npx hardhat test
+5) run the following command to run tests  : npx hardhat test